-A P&L details the business’ total revenues, expenses, and profits or losses for a specific period of time.
+A P&L details the business’ total revenues, total expenses, and profits or losses for a specific period of time.
 These constraints help you gain more actionable insights.
 Typically, an income statement is assessed over a month, quarter, or annual basis.
 So choose the right time frame for your business.

 Once you have that period defined, list your business’ sales for the specified period.
 If you’re creating an annual income sheet, it’s helpful to break down net sales by quarter or month.
 Include your income sources, also broken up into smaller chunks.

 COGS are the direct costs of producing the goods or services sold by the company.
 By subtracting the cost of goods sold from revenue, you can find your gross profits.

 These operating expenses can be broken down into specific categories such as sales & marketing (S&M), research & development (R&D), and general & administrative (G&A).
 By adding these up, you can find your total operating expenses.
 Note: You could also separate by payroll expenses vs non-payroll expenses.